These fruits and vegetables are not only delicious as snacks but super packed with benefits that can keep you healthy and hydrated.

 In addition, its fiber is soluble, meaning it can make you feel full for a longer period of time, which can help those looking to stave off hunger pangs.

 These plump, red berries are 92% water, making them a top choice for foods to reach for when you want to get hydrated.
-Studies have shown that eating one serving of strawberries elevates levels of the B vitamin folate in the blood, which keeps arteries clear.
+Studies have shown that eating one serving of strawberries elevates levels of the B vitamin folate in the blood.

 Try to avoid drowning them in chocolate though.